cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

 You can also specify an exact commit hash instead of the `main()` branch name to prevent accidental changes.

 !!! tip "Loading private modules"
-    If your organization has private repository called `cirrus-modules` with installed Cirrus CI, than this repository will be available for loading within repositories of your organization.
+    If your organization has private repository called `cirrus-modules` with installed Cirrus CI, then this repository will be available for loading within repositories of your organization.

 To load `.star` files from repositories other than GitHub, add a `.git` suffix at the end of the repository name, for example: